Use code components in portals (Preview)

 Save and close the form.

-Portals requires Read permission to be set on Web Resource table before users can see the code component on the web page with the basic form.
+Portals requires Read permission to be set on the Web Resource table before users can see the code component on the webpage with the basic form.

-To configure Read access on Web Resource table:
+To configure Read access on a Web Resource table:

 Open Portal Management app.